react-native: React Native Quickstart with Expo

-React Native Quickstart
+title: React Native Quickstart with Expo

-Quick Setup: Try npx gtx-cli@latest for automatic configuration.
-See the Setup Wizard guide or use our AI tools integration.
+**Quick Setup:** Try `npx gtx-cli@latest` for automatic configuration.
+See the

-Installation
+## Installation

-Install the gt-react-native and gtx-cli packages:
+Install the `gt-react-native` and `gtx-cli` packages:

 npm i gt-react-native